abrahamlanggam/sparkar-fdccc-oct2020/README.md

 # Isolating the Head with Hair Segmentation and Render Pass
 Hair segmentation is achieved with a hair segmentation mask texture, which you can create in [Spark AR Studio](https://sparkar.facebook.com/ar-studio/download/).
 You’ll combine this texture with the camera texture in a material.
-Render passes allows you to bypass the default render pipeline to produce multiple rendered layers through a custom render pipeline.
-While they’re a more advanced feature to work with, render passes can give you greater flexibility in what you’re able to create

 In this tutorial we’ll look at an effect that uses render passes get the head shape of the user and hair segmentation to get the hair of the user and make a Big Head effect.

 ### Getting started